 Because Ackman’s portfolio is so concentrated, each new position moves the needle more.
 When Pershing Square files a new 13F showing a $1.76B Meta position, the market sometimes reacts to the 13F itself.
 That means if you’re buying after the filing comes out, you might be buying after a pop.

-How he compares to other 13F funds
+How does Ackman compare to other 13F funds?

 Concentrated portfolios are volatile.
 Ackman’s portfolio can swing 20% in a quarter in either direction.
 His CAGR might look good over 5 years, but the drawdowns along the way test most investors’ patience.